bencam/simple-python-games/README.md

 # simple-python-scripts

-A collection of simple text-based scripts using python
+A collection of simple text-based games using Python